Your guide to a calmer & happier holiday season with free Christmas planner printables!

 If you’re not in a position to donate money, that’s fine too.
 You can always do random acts of kindness for strangers or bake dog treats for your local animal shelter.
 Cat shelters accept homemade cat toys too!
 Just call and ask them if they have a toy guideline.

-Other forms in the printable holiday planner guide
+Other forms in the printable Christmas planner guide

 There are so many tools that you can use to help make the holiday season run smoother.
 So I tried to include as many as I could think of.
 There’s a…